maelstrom-software/maelstrom/doc/book/src/spec/layers.md

 ```

 The `paths` layer type will recursively include all of the files in each of the
 specified paths.
-This is executed by the client from its working directory.
+This is executed by the client relative to the [project
+directory](project-dir.md).
 Relative and absolute paths may be used.

 The `prefix_options` are applied to every matching path, as [described above](#prefix_options).